Lung cancer is the leading cause of cancer-related mortality worldwide. According to the

 EXCLUSION CRITERIA: Patients with any of the following:

 therapy or investigational agent (therapeutic or diagnostic) within 3 weeks prior to

-weeks before first study drug admin.
+weeks before first study drug administration.

 2. Significant cardiac history:

 - History of congenital QT prolongation;

-systolic and 100 mm Hg diastolic in spite of antihypertensive medication
+systolic and 100 mm Hg diastolic in spite of antihypertensive medication.

 3. Patients who have received prior treatment with docetaxel.

 (within an 18-day window).
-Neurologic toxicities ≥ Grade 2 within 3 weeks of
+Any neurologic toxicities ≥ Grade 2 within 3 weeks of

 5. History of hemorrhagic diarrhea, inflammatory bowel disease or active uncontrolled